 - For my son’s tablet, it’s superfine(I guess).
 My son is able to draw objects on it, he’s pretty good at exploring the Autodesk Sketchbook.
 How I wish he saved his works but no, he didn’t.

 - As soon as you turn it on, you can use it right away since it doesn’t need to be paired.

 - I find it nice in annotating documents using Evernote.

 - It doesn’t get low bat easily.

-- If we are to compare the price of Vanker to other brand like Adonit and Wacom.
-This item is way way cheaper.
+- If we are to compare the price of Vanker to another brand like Adonit and Wacom.
+This item is way cheaper.

 - Just so you know the price range of the brands I mentioned above has the same functionality priced at 2800 to 3500 PHP.

 - This item was made and shipped from China and I guess that is why it’s really affordable but to be honest, it isn’t that disappointing.